 I would like to give a shout out, though, to my sisters and brothers who have July birthdays or those who have birthdays in years ending with “1,” and especially that combination.
 Many people I know were born in year “0,” so it’s easy for them to remember their age.
 My age is always one year off the year, which is harder to remember.
 Then, because I’m born in July, I’m one year off half the year, but not until the middle of the year.
 I start rounding up in February, and some years I got so confused, I started rounding up, adding an extra year on my birthday.
 I’m 36.
 No wait, I’m 37–35?
 What year is it?
 Are we on the Julian calendar or Gregorian?
 Is it a Leap Year?
 If you are born mid-year, you know whereof I speak.

 When I was growing up, the only two famous people with my birthdays were John Chancellor (yeah, who?) and Gerald Ford, a president known at the time for bumping into things.
-But NOW that I’m old enough, I know two people born within weeks of me–13 days earlier and 3 weeks later to the day–so I am proud to claim these as MY people.
+But NOW that I’m old enough, I know three people born within weeks of me, so I am proud to claim these as MY people.
 I’ll just wave at them, like Edith Head in her office waving at the Oscars on the shelf, In my experience….
-These two probably didn’t give a flying fig what people thought of their age either.
+These three probably didn’t give a flying fig what people thought of their age either.

 It’s just a number.